 • Problem: The computer cannot connect to the network.
-Solution: Make sure that:

 - The cable is installed correctly.

 The network cable must be securely connected both to the Ethernet connector of your computer and to the RJ45 connector of the hub.
 The maximum allowable distance from the computer to hub is 100 meters.
 If the cable is connected and the distance is within acceptable limits but the problem persists, try a different cable.